eeshvardasikcm/eeshvardasikcm/README.md

 some unnecesarry dangers.

-I didn't do anything wrong except have a little bit if ignorance entering my first attempt at contributing to a majot open source project, and that by no means should ever be considered wrong.
+I didn't do anything wrong except have a little bit of ignorance entering my first attempt at contributing to a major open source project, and that by no means should ever be considered wrong.

-I told the Google employees that I believe they are a little unqualified to be using legal language in the way they were and told them that I'm going to be avoiding all Google projects for at lewst one year.
+I told the Google employees that I believe they are a little unqualified to be using legal language in the way they were and told them that I'm going to be avoiding all Google projects for at least one year.
 I will maintain using Google products and services that are already completed and in production for customer use.

-I have made changes to the LICENSE file attached to any repository that I am forking to help protect myself against any potential similar messages from any other major corloration in the future.
+I have made changes to the LICENSE file attached to any repository that I am forking to help protect myself against any potential similar messages from any other major corporation in the future.

 ### Shrota name changed to AyurProject